William MacDonald (serial killer): Capture, trial and sentencing

 The Sydney police obtained an identikit picture of MacDonald, which was circulated to every newspaper in the nation.
 MacDonald had taken a job on the Melbourne railways, being hired as "David Allan".
 Even though he tried to disguise himself by dyeing his hair and growing a moustache, he was instantly recognised by his workmates.
 Melbourne police arrested him as he collected his pay for that week.

 Under questioning, MacDonald readily admitted to the killings, blaming them on an irresistible urge to kill.
 He claimed he was the victim of rape as a teenager, and had to disempower the victims chosen at random.
 A man with schizophrenia, MacDonald said that he heard voices in his head telling him that his victims were the corporal who raped him as a teenager.
-He was charged with four counts of murder and committed for trial on 15 August 1963.
+He was charged with five counts of murder and committed for trial on 15 August 1963.
 The trial began in September 1963 and was one of the nation's most sensational.
 MacDonald pleaded not guilty on the grounds of insanity and testified in great detail to the gruesome murders.
 He told the court of how blood had sprayed over his raincoat as he castrated his victims, put their private parts into plastic bags and took them home.
 He even told the court what he did with the genitals once he got home.
 Some jurors fainted and had to be taken from the court.
 The jury chose to ignore overwhelming evidence for insanity in handing down a 'guilty' verdict, which amazed expert psychiatrists.
 Before passing sentence, Justice McLennan said that this was the most barbaric case of murder and total disregard for human life that had come before him in his many years on the bench.
 MacDonald showed no signs of remorse and made it quite clear that, if he were free, he would go on killing.
 He was sentenced to five consecutive life sentences with the strong recommendation that he never be released.